Katende Ssempebwa: Location

 Although the firm's primary offices are located in the heart of Kampala’s city center, Katende Ssempebwa maintains a presence in all the major capitals, tax havens and financial centers of the world through its international legal networks.

 Notable clients

-The firm has provided legal services to the Government of the Republic of Uganda, Samsung, Google, Puma, Facebook, Goldman Sachs, Total, Siemens, KLM Royal Dutch Airlines, Vodafone, Nokia, Airtel (U) Limited, Qatar Airways, Coca-Cola, Eastern and Southern Africa Development Bank (PTA Bank), Equity Bank (U) Limited, NC Bank (U) Limited, and Turkish Airlines, among others.
+The firm has provided legal services to the Government of the Republic of Uganda, Samsung, Google, Puma, Facebook, Goldman Sachs, Total, Siemens, KLM Royal Dutch Airlines, Vodafone, Nokia, Qatar Airways, Coca-Cola, and Turkish Airlines.

 Practice areas

 Katende Ssempebwa is a full-service advisory law firm whose practice is fourfold: Transactional & Advisory services, Litigation & Alternative Dispute Resolution, Intellectual Property and Business development:

 Transactional and advisory services

 This involves legal practice in the following areas: